Toward a Characterization of Simulation Between Arithmetic Theories: Further Conjectural Extensions

+A related pairwise question asks whether independently random axioms can help one another.
+If $x,y{\in}R$ have the same length and each remains random even conditional on the other, should adjoining $y{\in}R$ help prove $Con_{\mathcal S{+}(x{\in}R)}(n)$?
+This requires a genuinely pairwise strengthening and is treated after the single-axiom density consequence.

-The core paper ends with \textbf{Higher Relative Consistency} and Conjecture~\ref{conjectureKolmogorovHardness}.
-The present section presents strictly stronger conjectures motivated by that picture, where hardness emerges for small $n$ and not only asymptotically.
-These are not consequences of the previous section and are not needed for the main characterization program.
-Their role is to indicate what additional phenomena would follow if the random-axiom obstruction were strengthened from polynomial simulation hardness to subexponential hardness at the first syntactically meaningful proof scale.
+These finite-scale principles are not consequences of \textbf{HRC}/\textbf{FR} or \textbf{KH}; they are stronger conjectures motivated by that picture.
+Their purpose is to indicate what additional proof-complexity phenomena would follow if the random-axiom obstruction were strengthened from asymptotic polynomial non-simulation to exponential hardness beyond a uniform length-dependent onset.